COVID-19 - FAQs

 How do I submit tenders, RFPs and Pre-qualification submissions?

-All Tenders, RFPs and Pre-Qualifications are to be submitted through the Town's bidding portal at https://www.biddingo.com/forterie.
-Please review the specific requirements in each bid document.
-Refer to the bid document for opening information.
-Public openings of tenders may be conducted via teleconference.
-Results will be posted to the Biddingo website shortly after opening.
-Please direct any questions regarding this procedure to Randi Martins, Manager of Procurement at email@example.com.
+All solicitations including Tenders, RFPs and Pre-Qualifications should be submitted through the Town's bidding portal at https://www.biddingo.com/forterie.
+Respondents shall review the Instructions to Bidders in each solicitation document for further information.
+Public openings of solicitations may be conducted via teleconference.
+Shortly following the bid closing time, results will be published to the Biddingo website in the same location where bid documents were obtained.
+Any inquiries regarding this procedure should be directed to Justin Kelly, Manager of Procurement & Finance at email@example.com

 TOWN OPERATIONS & EMPLOYEES